 |In their own words||Mission: “Promoting and protecting the rights of Palestinian children in accordance with the United Nations Convention on the Rights of the Child (UNCRC), as well as other international, regional and local standards.”|

 - 2014 revenue of $1.4 million (accessed November 7, 2016).

-- According to its 2014 annual report, acknowledges the support and contributions of: Human Rights and International Law Secretariat (joint governments of Switzerland, Sweden,Denmark and the Netherlands), ICCO and Kerk in Actie (Netherlands), Bread for the World (Germany), Broederlijk Delen(Belgium), French Consulate, Swiss Interchurch Aid- HEKS, Stichting Kinderpostzegeks Nederlands (Netherlands), ARCI Cultura e Sviluppo (Italy), Mundubat (Spain), Save the Children International, World Vision, UNDP, UNICEF, The United Methodist Church, The United Church of Canada, Evangelical Lutheran Church in America, Open Society Institute, and others.
+- According to its 2014 annual report, acknowledges the support and contributions of: Human Rights and International Humanitarian Law Secretariat (joint governments of Switzerland, Sweden,Denmark and the Netherlands), ICCO and Kerk in Actie (Netherlands), Bread for the World (Germany), Broederlijk Delen(Belgium), French Consulate, Swiss Interchurch Aid- HEKS, Stichting Kinderpostzegeks Nederlands (Netherlands), ARCI Cultura e Sviluppo (Italy), Mundubat (Spain), Save the Children International, World Vision, UNDP, UNICEF, The United Methodist Church, The United Church of Canada, Evangelical Lutheran Church in America, Open Society Institute, and others.

-- Received $578,000 from the Human Rights and International Law Secretariat (2014-2016).
+- Received $738,000 from the Human Rights and International Humanitarian Law Secretariat (2014-2016).